 The copperhead is venomous.
 The copperhead is the most common and widespread venomous snake in North Carolina.
-In many areas, including most of the larger urban regions, it is the only venomous snake.
-Copperheads account for probably over 90 percent of venomous snakebites in North Carolina.
-A bite is painful and should be treated as serious, but it is not considered life threatening.
-Many bites occur when a hand or foot is carelessly placed on or very close to one of these wonderfully camouflaged snakes, but a large percentage occur while persons are attempting to capture, kill or handle copperheads.
+In many areas, including most of the larger urban areas of the state, it is the only venomous snake.
+Because they are so widespread and tolerate living near people, copperheads account for probably over 90 percent of venomous snakebites in North Carolina.
+While a copperhead bite is painful and should be treated as serious, it is not considered life threatening.
+Due to their excellent camouflage, many copperhead bites result from carelessly placing a hand or foot too close to one that is resting, but a large percentage of bites occur when people try to capture, kill, or handle copperheads.
 The great majority of bites can be prevented by exercising common sense: copperheads should be left alone.

 Snakes can be difficult to monitor and survey, as most of them possess great camouflaged patterns and remain hidden within certain habitats.
 One way biologists monitor corn snakes is through the use of artificial cover materials such as plywood boards, roofing tin, concrete blocks, and other materials.
 Plywood tends to be better at attracting smaller snake species, while larger snakes are more often found under tin.
 Snakes will seek out these artificial shelters for thermoregulation and as a result, this method is particularly successful during spring and fall.

 Wildlife Diversity Program Quarterly Reports

 Co-Existing with Snakes (PDF)